 Subordinated Debt (Freddie SUBS®)

 In October 2000, Freddie Mac announced its voluntary adoption of a series of commitments designed to enhance market discipline, liquidity and capital.
-On September 1, 2005, Freddie Mac entered into an agreement with OFHEO that updated those commitments and transformed the voluntary nature of those commitments into a formal regulatory process enforceable by OFHEO.
+On September 1, 2005, Freddie Mac entered into an agreement with OFHEO, the Federal Housing Finance Agency's predecessor, that updated those commitments and transformed the voluntary nature of those commitments into a formal regulatory process enforceable by OFHEO.
 Under the terms of the agreement, beginning in January 2006, Freddie Mac issued subordinated debt, which it refers to as Freddie SUBS® securities, pursuant to bi-annual plans reviewed by OFHEO.
 Freddie Mac issued subordinated debt for public secondary market trading and rated by no less than two nationally recognized statistical rating organizations.

 Historical Freddie SUBS Securities Issuance Activity